FabG/llm-proxy-poc/README.md

 - Experiments - Track and evaluate changes to prompts, LLMs, and retrieval.
 - Inference Analysis - Visualize inferences and embeddings using dimensionality reduction and clustering to identify drift and performance degradation.

+It is currently procured and available in our private jFrog artifactory: `litellm-1.37.14`

 See [User Guide](https://docs.arize.com/phoenix/user-guide) for more information about its capabilities.